 New treatment combinations.
 New treatments are being tested in clinical trials, including new combinations of chemotherapy and immunotherapy.
-For ATLL, several new treatments are being studied including bortezomib (Velcade); arsenic trioxide (Trisenox); and daclizumab (Zenapax), an anti-IL2 antibody.
+For ATLL, several new treatments are being studied including bortezomib (Velcade), arsenic trioxide (Trisenox), and daclizumab (Zenapax), which is an anti-IL2 antibody.
 Romidepsin is also being researched for patients with mycosis fungoides.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current T-cell leukemia treatments in order to improve patients’ comfort and quality of life.

-If you would like additional information about the latest areas of research regarding leukemia, explore these related items:
+If you would like additional information about the latest areas of research regarding leukemia, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .